5 Free Camping Spots in Rotorua© NZPocketGuide.com

 1. Trout Pool Road

 You can sleep in any recreational camping vehicle (motorhome, campervan, caravan, etc.) in the car park at the end of Trout Pool Road, although tents, cars, utes and passenger vans are not permitted.
 Toilet facilities are available.
 Note that there are only six spots available.
-Make use of the Okere Falls Track and watch people white water rafting.
-Find out more about white water rafting here at 7 Places to go White Water Rafting in New Zealand.
+Make use of the Okere Falls Track and watch people white water rafting, as described in the 10 Best Places to Go White Water Rafting in New Zealand.

 Location: 103 Trout Pool Road, Okere Falls.
 Do not camp at the first main car park; continue to the top/second car park to find the designated freedom camping area.